Nazdarovja/Security_Assignment/README.md

 ##  Getting started
 The supplied instructions will get the project up and running locally, but for the project to function it should be run on a linux machine.
-For our example we used cheap droplet on DigitalOcean running Linux Ubuntu 18.4, one should also create a user without `sudo` privileges to the server.
+For our example we used a cheap droplet on Digital Ocean running Linux Ubuntu 18.4, one should also create a user without `sudo` privileges to the server.

 (Some of the hacks makes the user exposed to the hacker, and to limit the damage we recommend using a regular and not `sudo` user)
-Further more there should be created a MySQL database and according user to the database(also with some restrictions).
+Further more there should be created a MySQL database and also user to the database(also with some restrictions).

 ### Prerequisites